DCC-EX/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/neopixels/index.md

 # NeoPixel support

 The IO_NeoPixel.h driver supports the adafruit neopixel seesaw board.
 It turns each pixel into an individual VPIN which can be given a colour and turned on or off using the the NEOPIXEL EXRAIL macro.
-EXRAIL SIGNALS can also drive a single pixel signal or multiple separate pixels.
+EXRAIL SIGNALS can also drive a single pixel signal or multiple separate pixels [See Neopixel Signals](/products/ex-commandstation/exrail/cookbooks/signals/neopixel-signals.md).

 ## Defining the hardware driver